How to Hang a Christmas Mantel Garland + Video

 Learn how to easily create a lush, full Christmas garland on your fireplace mantel for a beautiful holiday look!
 Using command hooks and a variety of garlands, you’ll have a lovely layered look in no time!

-This is the first year I’ve decorated a Christmas mantel with a TV above the it, so I challenged myself to use as much of the front real estate as possible for my holiday decor!
+This is the first year I’ve decorated a Christmas mantel with a TV above it, so I challenged myself to use as much of the front real estate as possible for my holiday decor!
 See my whole Christmas living room right here.

 I knew that I wanted a full and beautiful mantle garland, but didn’t want to spend a ton of money.
 I was able to use several garlands that I already had and only needed to buy two new ones to get the look I wanted!
-AND I’ll show you exactly how I did it.
+And I’ll show you exactly how I did it.

 By using multiple garlands together, and a very inexpensive garland as the base, you’ll get a full garland look without spending as much money!
 The first garland will set the shape of your whole design, so choose one that is pretty structured, yet bendable.

-I chose not to use pre-lit garland because I don’t have an outlet super close to my mantel.
+I chose not to use a pre-lit garland because I don’t have an outlet super close to my mantel.
 But if you do have an outlet nearby, I think a pre-lit garland would be so pretty!

-If you really want to get a good idea for how this garland works, you’ll want to watch the video I made below!
+If you want to get a good idea of how this garland works, you’ll want to watch the video I made below!
 It’s so much easier to show it on video than through words and pictures.
 The video isn’t anything super fancy, but it’s easier to follow each step that way.

 Supplies You’ll Need to Create a Full Christmas Mantel Look

-- Command Hooks – I love this mega pack because I use these same hooks to hang wreaths on my kitchen cabinet doors.
+• Command Hooks – I love this mega pack because I use these same hooks to hang wreaths on my kitchen cabinet doors.

-- 2 Mid-Range Christmas Garlands – I got my mid-range cedar garland at Hobby Lobby for about $30-$40/each.
+• 2 Mid-Range Christmas Garlands – I got my mid-range cedar garland at Hobby Lobby for about $30-$40/each.

-- 2 Luxurious Christmas Garlands – use something like a “real touch” pine or cedar garland.
+• 2 Luxurious Christmas Garlands – use something like a “real touch” pine or cedar garland.
 These will run about $60-$100 each.

-- Floral Wire (and floral wire cutters)
+• Floral Wire (and floral wire cutters)

-- Bells (optional embellishment)
+• Bells (optional embellishment)

-- Battery-powered fairy lights (optional embellishment)
+• Battery-powered fairy lights (optional embellishment)

-- Ribbon for bows (optional embellishment)
+• Ribbon for bows (optional embellishment)

 How to Make a Beautiful Christmas Garland without Damaging the Mantel